Binfield Badger GroupProtecting Badgers in Berkshire

 The government started culling badgers back in 2013 with the stated intention of reducing the incidence of bTB in cattle.
 At no point has any evidence been presented to show that this policy has met with any success.
 There is no evidence that culling badgers has in any way reduced the occurrence of bTB in cattle.

-As you may be aware, the government are now considering extending the cull to Berkshire.
-We’ve written to the government protesting against this, petitioned local Berkshire Councils not to allow culling on their land and completed Defra consultations.
+Berkshire may not have been in the cull this year but there’s still much work to be done and any support you can give will save badger lives.
+We’ve written to the government protesting against culling, petitioned local Berkshire Councils not to allow culling on their land and completed Defra consultations.

-If you would like to help prepare for the cull by surveying for active badger setts, please email us on email@example.com.
+If you would like to help prepare for any future threats of a cull in Berkshire by surveying for active badger setts, please email us on firstname.lastname@example.org.
 Don’t worry if you’ve not sett surveyed before, we’ll link you with someone who can help you to learn.